Lacey Ioppolo, PharmD, BCCCP

 Internal medicine

-The resident participates in patient rounds as an integral part of a multidisciplinary team.
+The resident participates in patient rounds as an integral part of the internal medicine multidisciplinary team which consists of an internal medicine attending physician, medical residents, PA students, medical students, and an internal medicine clinical pharmacist.
 The resident provides pharmaceutical care by providing pharmacokinetic consultations and drug information, monitoring for the appropriateness and cost-effectiveness of drug therapy, reporting adverse drug reactions, and assessing drug-drug, drug-disease state interactions.
-The resident attends morning report, noon conference, and weekly grand rounds, providing for intense involvement and exposure to a variety of internal medicine topics and discussions.
+The resident has the opportunity to attend morning report, noon conference, and weekly grand rounds, providing for intense involvement and exposure to a variety of internal medicine topics and discussions.
 The resident also has direct patient contact and plays an important role in patient education and patient counseling.

 Pediatrics

 The pediatric rotation places emphasis on pathophysiology and treatment of disease states in the pediatric population within the Memorial Health Dwaine & Cynthia Willett Children's Hospital of Savannah.
-Alternatives to drug therapy, documentation and prevention of adverse drug reactions, pharmacokinetics, and selection of antimicrobial regimens are important aspects of this rotation.
-The pharmacy resident is responsible for rounding with the PICU team, dosing medications, educating patients and their families about medications specific to the patient's disease state, and attending biweekly morning report and noon conferences.
-The resident is also responsible for a formal case presentation to pharmacy staff and administration.
+Dosing medications specific to pediatric patients, alternatives to drug therapy, pharmacokinetics, and selection of antimicrobial regimens are important aspects of this rotation.
+The pharmacy resident is responsible for rounding with the multidisciplinary pediatric hospitalist team, making medication selection and dosing recommendations, educating medical residents and students about medications specific to the patient's disease state, and drug monitoring.
+The pharmacy resident will be responsible for topic discussions related to pediatric disease states, as well as daily review of patient medication regimens.
+The resident is also responsible for a formal case presentation to pharmacy staff and administration, as well as attendance to any medical resident conferences pertinent to their rotation.

 Practice management